pulumi/docs/content/registry/packages/aws/how-to-guides/aws-ts-voting-app.md

 title: "Voting app Using Redis and Flask | TypeScript"
 h1: "Voting app Using Redis and Flask"
 linktitle: "Voting app Using Redis and Flask"
+meta_desc: "Voting app Using Redis and Flask How-to Guide using TypeScript"
 no_edit_this_page: true
 cloud: aws
 language: ts